israoo/homebrew-tap/README.md

-# Homebrew tap
+# Homebrew tap (Casks)

 ## Description

-This is a custom Homebrew formulae repository (Tap) that hosts command-line tools developed by **israoo**.
+This is a custom Homebrew Casks repository (Tap) that hosts command-line tools developed by **israoo**.
 Through this tap, you can easily install and keep CLI tools updated using Homebrew.

 ### Featured projects